 It’s not fair.
 Why you?
 It’s too hard.
 You can’t stand it.
 Being ready to find true healing means letting go of excuses.
 Completely.
 Giving up the temptation to host a pity party and gossip with all the guests about how hard your life is.

 It’s true: being sick sucks, 100%.
 A decade of parasites, SIBO, Candida, Chronic Fatigue and H. Pylori taught me that lesson good and proper.
 I blamed, complained, waled, and gnashed my teeth.
 But it didn’t do me a single favor.
-In fact, it only made me bitter and resentful.
+In fact, it only made me bitter and resentful (and sicker).

 If you’re ready for this ship to sail, it doesn’t matter how tired you are.
 How much you love Diet Coke.
 How you love to get drunk and binge on doughnuts.
-This is not a moral judgment; as a human, I wish you blissful indulgence and enjoyment in every form.
-But right now, doughnuts are not your priority- and you need to be clear with yourself about that…otherwise you will give into that temptation every time it knocks on your door.
+This is not a moral judgement; as a human, I wish you blissful indulgence and enjoyment in every form.
+But right now, doughnuts are not your priority – and you need to be clear with yourself about that…otherwise you will give into that temptation every time it knocks on your door.

 Kick out the excuses and replace them with actionable goals.
 Every time you feel an excuse rising to the surface, write it down.
 Tape it to the mirror.
 Stick it along side your health goals and see how it measures up: This is too hard verses an amazing hiking holiday with your partner in the Amazon.
 No excuses.